the-questerr/D.-Olagunju-DSA-Ms.-Excel-Project-1/README.md

 Total Fields: 16 columns

 #### Analysis Tasks
-We were asked to use pivot tables and calculated columns where necessary to answer the following:
+I was asked to use pivot tables and calculated columns where necessary to answer the following:
 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?
 3. What is the total number of reviews per category?